x1-labs/tachyon/docs/src/implemented-proposals/installer.md

 $ agave-install init --pubkey 92DMonmBYXwEMHJ99c9ceRSpAmk9v6i3RdvDdXaVcrfj  # <-- pubkey is obtained from whoever is deploying the updates
 $ export PATH=~/.local/share/agave-install/bin:$PATH
 $ solana-keygen ...  # <-- runs the latest solana-keygen
-$ agave-install run agave-validator ...  # <-- runs a validator, restarting it as necessary when an update is applied
+$ agave-install run tachyon-validator ...  # <-- runs a validator, restarting it as necessary when an update is applied
 ```

 ## On-chain Update Manifest